christinerose/dune/doc/overview.rst

 Terminology
 ===========

--  **package**: a set of libraries and executables that opam builds and installs as one.
+-  **root**: the top-most directory in a GitHub repo, workspace, and project, differentiated by variables such as `%{workspace_root}` and `%{project_root`.
+   Dune builds things from this directory.
+It knows how to build targets that are descendants of the root.
+Anything outside of the tree starting from the root is considered part of the **installed world**.
+Refer to :ref:`finding-root` to learn how the workspace root is determined.

+-  **workspace**: the subtree starting from each root.
+   It can contain any number of projects that will be built simultaneously by Dune, and it must contain a `dune-workspace` file.

--  **project**: a source tree that must include a `dune-project` file.
+-  **project**: a collection of source files that must include a `dune-project` file.
    It may also contain one or more packages.
    Each directory in the tree, including the root, must have a `dune` file specifying how to build the files in its directory.

--  **root**: the top-most directory in a GitHub repo, workspace, and project.
-   It's the directory from where Dune builds things.
-Dune knows how to build targets that are descendants of the root.
-Anything outside of the tree starting from the root is considered part of the **installed world**.
-Refer to :ref:`finding-root` to learn how the workspace root is determined.

--  **workspace**: the subtree starting from each root, if you have multiple workspaces in a single project.
-   It can also contain any number of projects that will be built simultaneously by Dune.
+Projects can be shared between different applications.

+-  **package**: a set of libraries and executables that opam builds and installs as one.

 -  **installed world**: anything outside of the workspace.
 Dune doesn't know how to build things in the installed world.